mentalblood0/podcaster.cr/README.md

 `yt-dlp` and `ffmpeg`

-Also use tmpfs or analogous filesystem for temporary files storage to reduce your HDD/SSD wear and tear
+Temporary files will be located in default system temporary files directory, mount tmpfs or analogous filesystem to reduce your HDD/SSD wear and tear

 ## Installation